GulfamMalik6/ANPR/ReadMe.md

 Replace IMAGE_PATH in the code with the path to the image you want to process.

-Run the Python script to perform automatic number plate detection and visualization.
+Run the Python script to perform automatic text extraction and visualization.

-The code will display the image with detected number plates outlined and the extracted text printed to the console.
+The code will display the image with the extracted text printed to the console.

 ## Dependencies
  EasyOCR: Used for text recognition.